Miami (OH) vs. Central Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 - Central Michigan has two wins against the spread in four games this season.

-- This season, the Chippewas have one against the spread win in two games as an underdog of 1 point or more.
+- The Chippewas have been underdogs by 1 point or more two times this season and covered the spread once.

-- Central Michigan's games this season have hit the over on two of four set point totals (50%).
+- Central Michigan's games this year have gone over the total in two out of four opportunities (50%).

-- Central Michigan is 1-1 against the spread and 2-0 overall in games when it scores more than 27.5 points.
+- When Central Michigan scores more than 27.5 points, it is 1-1 against the spread and 2-0 overall.

-- When Central Michigan churns out more than 357.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Central Michigan picks up more than 357.3 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Chippewas have turned the ball over six times this season, three more turnovers than the RedHawks have forced (3).
+- The Chippewas have turned the ball over three more times (6 total) than the RedHawks have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.